glorisonne/reddit_bd_mood_posting_mh/README.md

 # Code accompanying the paper "Posting Patterns in Peer Online Support Forums and their Associations with Emotions and Mood in Bipolar Disorder: Exploratory Analysis"

-This repository contains the code to reproduce all results from the paper [Jagfeld, G., Lobban, F., Davies, R., Boyd, R. L., Rayson, P., & Jones, S. H. (2023) ‘Posting patterns in peer online support forums and their associations with emotions and mood in bipolar disorder: Exploratory analysis’, PLOS ONE, 18(9), p. e0291369.](https://doi.org/10.1371/journal.pone.0291369).
+This repository contains the code to reproduce all results from the paper [Jagfeld, G., Lobban, F., Davies, R., Boyd, R. L., Rayson, P., & Jones, S. H. (2023) ‘Posting patterns in peer online support forums and their associations with emotions and mood in bipolar disorder: Exploratory analysis’, PLOS ONE, 18(9)](https://doi.org/10.1371/journal.pone.0291369).

 The data provided in the data/ directory is only made-up example data to show the structure of the data and test the code release.
 You can request the actual data [here](https://doi.org/10.17635/lancaster/researchdata/589).